PC dominates cheap game sales over consoles

-PC gamers buy significantly more titles under $30 at launch than PlayStation and Xbox players, according to a Newzoo analysis.
+PC gamers buy many more titles under $30 at launch than PlayStation and Xbox players, according to a Newzoo analysis.
 This behavior is reshaping the PC market, where indie and low-cost games are gaining ground against major full-price releases, marking a clear trend toward economic accessibility on the platform.

 The sales engine: indies and aggressive pricing 🚀